anujdatar/pi-deck/README.md

 Just a random test project because I had a Raspberry Pi Zero W and a Waveshare 7-inch touch screen display lying around.

 As of now, the RPi Zero is connected to the touchscreen via HDMI and USB.
+The Pi is connected to the Arduino over I2C.
+This just uses the USB HID protocol to emulate a keyboard and send keystrokes over USB.
+So you do not need any drivers on your host PC.
+You should be able to use an ESP-32 instead of the Arduino, so you can use Bluetooth instead of USB.

-It is connected to the Arduino over I2C.
-For more details about this decision check [here](#some-thoughts-and-notes-on-micro-controller-selection).
+For more details about why I chose this hardware set, check [here](#some-thoughts-and-notes-on-micro-controller-selection).

 The GUI is built in Tkinter, it's pretty lightweight, and I already know how to